Alternative to Qwilr

 While you can get the Better Proposals Enterprise plan even as a single user, we’ll take ten as an example in the interest of a fair comparison.
 So, at $49/user/month billed annually, Better Proposals’ Enterprise plan will cost $4990 a year for ten users (annual subscription discount applies).

 Compared to Qwilr’s pricing, that’s 2k less right off the bat.
 What’s more, you don’t have to pay extra for the API with Better Proposals - it’s included in the plan.
 You also get to set team permissions, set passwords on documents for an added layer of security, and completely customize your branding.
-And on top of that, you get access to our HubSpot and Salesforce Advanced integrations that let you launch Better Proposals directly from your CRM.
+And on top of that, you get access to our advanced HubSpot and Salesforce integrations that let you launch Better Proposals directly from your CRM.

 Final thoughts